Enderdead/potential_avoidance/README.md

 </table>

 ### Polygon
-Polygon object, can be used as a obstacle on your field.
+Polygon object can be used as an obstacle on your field.
 <table>
         <tr>
             <td><img src="https://user-images.githubusercontent.com/22777836/61579004-79e5da80-aaff-11e9-9b94-58dd0099d2ad.png" width="600px"></td>